RutenkolkC/corona_hhu/www.corona.hhu.de/en/for-students.html.md

 ### Oral exams

-Individual oral exams can currently only be carried out as an online video conference, details will be managed by the faculties.
-Please contact your examiner and/or your dean of studies in case of questions. .
+Individual oral exams can currently only take place online.
+Details will be managed by the faculties.
+Please contact your examiner and/or your dean of studies in case of questions.

 Students may withdraw from an oral examination until noon of the day before the examination.
 To withdraw from an exam, students can contact the examiner directly.
 In case of an acute illness, students may withdraw from the exam until the beginning of the exam if they can provide a doctor’s certificate.